GENUINE BUDDY SERIES

 The Buddy International got bumped to 150cc for 2008 to better differentiate it as the premium offering in the Buddy line.
 All Genuine scooters received a ‘Bad Boy’ air horn for 2008 as an additional safety measure to make sure cars hear you and take notice.

 2009 marked the last year of the Buddy International and the introduction of the performance oriented Buddy Blackjack 150.
-The follow up to the Blackjack was the Psycho Buddy which hit the market for 2012.
-The first fuel injected Buddy, the 170i, also debuted for 2012.
-Most recently, the Lemonhead Buddy 50 was introduced in July 2012 in a limited run of 200.
-All told there has been seven variants of the Buddy:
+The follow up to the Blackjack was the Psycho Buddy which hit the market for 2012 only.
+The fuel injected Buddy 170i also debuted for 2012.
+More recently, the Lemonhead Buddy 50 was introduced as a 2013 model in a limited run of 200.
+For 2015 Genuine announced the limited edition Buddy Riot in both 50 and 125 sizes.
+All told there has been eight variants of the Buddy:

 Buddy (Regular) - 50cc and 125cc sizes.
 Solid colors.
 Sold 2006 to present.

-Buddy Blackjack 150 - Premium performance Buddy.
-Gets a flat black paint job, solo seat, white wall tires, performance brakes and suspension, an extra 25cc over the regular Buddy 125 and a performance exhaust.
-Sold 2009. $3499
+Buddy Blackjack 150 - 2009.
+Premium performance Buddy.
+Flat black paint job, solo seat, white wall tires, performance brakes, suspension and exhaust. $3499

 Psycho Buddy - Limited edition (174 made for 2012).
 Successor to the Blackjack, but at a lower MSRP due to its use of the 125cc engine and regular brakes.
 Gets a similar flat black look.

 Buddy 170i - Dual color paint schemes, fuel injection and the largest 170cc engine.
 New for 2012.

 Buddy Riot - 2015.
 Gunmetal paint with black accents.
 50 and 125cc.
 Performance suspension.
 2015 only.